frankdilo/FDStatusBarNotifierView/README.md

 ## Contributors
 - [ZachOrr](https://github.com/ZachOrr): iPad support, hide on tap, better handling of device’s screen sizes.
+- [dbsGen](https://github.com/dbsGen): if the message to display doesn’t fit in the status bar, it is scrolled horizontally.

 ## TO DO

 - Add support for multiple orientations (currently only portrait is supported).
+- Properly manage the animation queue, to avoid unexpected behavior when `showInWindow:` is called multiple times.

 # License